Note: This post may contain affiliate links. Please see my disclosure page for more details.

 When updating a friend from home about my travel adventures, she remarked that it’s like I’m a whole different person when I travel.
-I go over the events of the last month in my head: learning acro yoga, getting my SCUBA certification, spending a week on a tiny island in the Caribbean with virtually no wifi, boarding down an active volcano, camping atop another one a few hundred meters away from its smoking crater…. and I realize she’s entirely right.
+I go over the events of the last month in my head: getting my SCUBA certification, spending a week on a tiny island in the Caribbean with virtually no wifi, boarding down an active volcano, camping atop another one a few hundred meters away from its smoking crater…. and I realize she’s entirely right.
 New-York-me would have never done most of these things.

 I intend no deceit – I feel I live honestly, as much as I can.
 But when I travel, I feel liberated from my conceptions of myself.
 I’m not just someone who hates to talk to strangers, to get wet or sweaty, or to look like a fool.
 I’m anything I want to be.